 12.55–13.15 Virtual Graveyard Tour

-We’ll be indulging in a spot of Gothic tourism in St Pancras Old Church Graveyard, visiting the grave of Mary Wollstonecraft, mother of Mary Shelley, the author of Frankenstein.
+We’ll be indulging in a spot of virtual Gothic tourism in St Pancras Old Church Graveyard, visiting the grave of Mary Wollstonecraft, mother of Mary Shelley, the author of Frankenstein.
 It is rumoured that the poet Shelley was drawn to the teenage Mary due to her melancholy habit of reading on her mother’s grave.
-The grave became the site of Mary and Percy Shelley’s courtship.
 The tour will also take us to the resting place of John Polidori, the author of ‘The Vampyre’.
 Polidori’s grave was moved to make way for the railways and today is one of many unsettled headstones marked by the uncanny Hardy Tree.
 When the borough of St Pancras undertook the moving of headstones in the late 1860s, a young Thomas Hardy assisted in the removal of remains.
 The Gothic fusing of the living tree and the stacked gravestones has fascinated writers down the years and will be an inspiration for our gothic flash fiction writing, later in the day.

 13.30–13.45 Bill Hughes, ‘Enlightenment and its shadows: Mary Wollstonecraft, The Last Man, and The Black Vampyre’.
 Dr Bill Hughes is a literary scholar and co-convenor of the Open Graves, Open Minds Project.

 13.45–14.00 Sam George, ‘Polidori, the Romantic vampire and its progeny: From Lord Ruthven to the Black Vampyre’.
 Dr Sam George is Associate Professor of Research at the University of Hertfordshire and the Convener of the Open Graves, Open Minds Project.

 We will pay homage to the famous story-writing contest at the Villa Diodati in 1816 where Mary Shelley was inspired by her vision of Frankenstein and where Byron wrote the fragment which Polidori transformed into The Vampyre.
-Attendees will use their quill pens to write Gothic flash-fiction inspired by our theme of Gothic New Worlds and the St Pancras Old Church motto ‘I am here in a place beyond desire or fear’.
+Attendees will write Gothic flash-fiction inspired by our theme of Gothic New Worlds and the St Pancras Old Church motto ‘I am here in a place beyond desire or fear’.